Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in

 \subsubsection{Coherent structures in maps of velocity difference between distinct emission lines}

-In Paper IV, we introduced an alternative approach to finding extended shocks in gas.
+In Paper IV, we introduced a complementary approach to finding extended shocks in gas.
 It is based on the simple idea of subtracting the velocity fields of two different tracers.
 Thus in this approach, we construct \textbf{the velocity difference maps} by subtracting the LOS velocity of \ha from the LOS velocity of \nii.
-For each galaxy, these are presented in Appendix\,\ref{sec:notes-on-galaxies}, and an example is given in the bottom-right panel of Fig.\,\ref{fig:NGC4303}.
+For each galaxy, these are presented in Appendix\,\ref{sec:notes-on-galaxies}, and examples are given in the bottom-right panel of Fig.\,\ref{fig:NGC4303} and in Fig\,\ref{fig:Sample_extended_structures_perturbed_galaxies_velocitydifference} for different galaxies.
 This method purely depends on the observed data and involves no contribution from kinematic or mass models.
 Therefore, the constructed velocity difference maps do not reflect artefacts from any underlying model and only highlight features present in the data.

-The LOS passes through regions of gas which may have different physical conditions and may move with respect to each other.
-The relative contribution from regions with different physical conditions will differ for each emission line.
-Thus, the integrated LOSVD recorded in each spaxel will vary between the emission lines, and consequently, the evaluated value of its first moment (velocity) will also differ depending on the tracer.
-Areas upstream and downstream of a shock in gas can be an example of two regions of gas that differ in physical conditions and move with respect to one another: \nii emission, with higher ionisation potential, preferentially dominates in the post-shock regions, while \ha emission, which originates from stellar photoionisation, is less affected by shocks and is more representative in pre-shock regions.
-As jump conditions in the shock impose a velocity difference between these two regions, for a spaxel which records emission from pre-shock and post-shock regions, the derived \nii and \ha velocities will differ.
+This approach stems from the notion that the line profile recorded at any spaxel of a galaxy dataset is a convolution of emission from all regions of gas along the LOS towards this spaxel, and each region may have different physical conditions and may move with respect to the others.
+If physical conditions in these regions differ, then the relative contribution of each region to the emission along this LOS may differ between different emission lines.
+Thus, the integrated line profile, and therefore the LOSVD recorded in each spaxel may vary between the emission lines.
+As a result, the evaluated value of its first moment (velocity) may also differ depending on the tracer.
+Areas upstream and downstream of a shock in gas are a good example of two regions of gas that differ in physical conditions and move with respect to one another.
+As jump conditions in the shock impose a velocity difference between these two regions, for a spaxel which records emission from pre-shock and post-shock regions, the derived velocities may vary among the tracers.
 When extended shocks are present, then in many adjacent spaxels the velocity difference takes consistently positive (or negative) values, and therefore extended shocks may give rise to continuous structures in velocity difference maps.